luomus/pyha/docs/Install.md

 If you use the `pyha` service via Apache at: `hostdomain / pyha`, put:
 `services/pyha.conf` in folder `/etc/httpd/conf.d/`.

-Add `services / saha.cron` to the user's crontab file directory (usually `/var/spool/cron`) for scheduled functionality, or preferably edit the user's crontab file with the command below and add the `saha.cron` file's content.
+Add `services/pyha.cron` to the user's crontab file directory (usually `/var/spool/cron`) for scheduled functionality, or preferably edit the user's crontab file with the command below and add the `pyha.cron` file's content.

 ```shell
 crontab -e